 The thing that disturbed me the most about this, though, was that for Men they have a “Veterans” category while for Women they have a “Support Our Troops” category.
 As the daughter of a retired female veteran of two wars, I was a bit offended.
 I’m sure my mother would be offended as well that they think watching her friends get blown up still doesn’t make her qualify as a real veteran and that she’s relegated to simply supporting those who are (i.e.: men).

 Finally, Michelle Y. alerted us to a gendered game at the Karmaloop website.
 Men are told to search for a sexy lady; and ladies?
-A Pomeranian.Lisa Wade is a professor of sociology at Occidental College.
+A Pomeranian.Lisa Wade is a professor at Occidental College.
 She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
-You can follow her on Twitter and Facebook.
+You can follow her on Twitter, Facebook, and Instagram.